Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/02-netcdf.md

 and especially good for plotting gridded environmental data.
 2. The `[0,:,:]` contruct tells what to do with each dimension of `ds['sst']` in order: [time,lat,lon].
   * An integer (or variable containing an integer) specifies one index value for that dimension.
-  * A : by itself means the entire range.
+  * `:` by itself means the entire range.
-  * Sub-ranges are specified with a mix of integers and colons, e.g.: `1:` means all but the 0th element, `2:5` would include elements 2-4 (remember it is "up to but not including" the last number).
+  * Sub-ranges are specified with a mix of integers and colons, e.g.: just like with lists, `1:` means all but the 0th element, `2:5` would include elements 2-4 (remember it is "up to but not including" the last number).
   * A second colon could be used to indicate the step, e.g., :10:2 would include elements 0,2,4,6,8 (but not 10).
 3. The map is upside down!
 That is because although there are latitudes and longitudes